Chronic Hives: A Disorder That Remains Difficult to Understand

 Each year I see hundreds of new patients with complaints of hives and swelling.
 Hives are intensely itchy skin rashes that resemble welts and can occur anywhere on the body.
 They typically arise without warning, and about half the time are accompanied by angioedema, a deeper swelling in the skin.
 "Urticaria" is the technical term for hives.
 These skin eruptions generally last for several hours but rarely for more than 24 hours.
 Hives that come and go for more than six weeks are considered chronic urticaria (CU).

 Acute hives are more short-lived (less than six weeks) and often don't require an allergy specialist.
-Foods or drugs are common triggers of acute urticaria but triggers associated with chronic urticaria are more difficult to identify.
+Foods or drugs are common triggers of acute urticaria, but triggers associated with chronic urticaria are more difficult to identify.
 In fact, 80 to 90 percent of the time doctors are unable to determine the cause of chronic urticaria despite comprehensive testing.

-A recent article published in "Annals of Allergy, Asthma and Immunology" reported on the uselessness of laboratory testing in the setting of chronic urticarial and angioedema.
+An article published in "Annals of Allergy, Asthma and Immunology" reported on the uselessness of laboratory testing in the setting of chronic urticarial and angioedema.
 After analyzing the results of almost 2,000 laboratory tests on 356 patients, they concluded that such testing was rarely helpful.
 I'm glad investigators J. A. Tarbox and associates researched this aspect of such a common ailment which remains poorly understood despite several decades of studies.

 The good news is chronic urticaria is less difficult to manage now compared to 20 years ago.
 Most urticaria patients can achieve resolution and control of their skin eruptions after careful evaluation and treatment by a board certified allergist.
 New long acting and non-sedating antihistamines have proliferated since the 1980s.
 Allergists have strategically prescribed these medications often times in combination, allowing for improved outcomes and less need for sedating antihistamines (for example Benadryl) and oral steroids.